cap-js/docs/java/cds-data.md

 Element filters are useful if you want to extract some common condition out of your visitor implementation so that you do not have to branch in all methods of your visitor.

-As a general rule, you may assume that element filter is called at least once for each value you have in your images even if their values are not changed and the visitor supplied next to the filter is called for elements where the element filter condition is evaluated to `true`.
+As a general rule, you may assume that element filter is called at least once for each changed value you have in your image and the visitor supplied next to the filter is called for elements where the element filter condition is evaluated to `true`.

 In the implementation of the filter you can use the definition of the [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html), its type